 Studies show that prenatal vitamins can help reduce premature birth, gestational diabetes, and preeclampsia (high blood pressure).
 They can also lower the risk for birth defects in the brain and spinal cord, like spina bifida.

-In fact, clinical trials have shown benefits for women of childbearing age who begin supplementing with a prenatal multivitamin 4 weeks prior to conception and continue supplementing through pregnancy.
-This can significantly reduce their risk for having a child with a congenital birth defect, including neural tube defects and heart defects.
+It’s best to start taking prenatal vitamins when you know you’re trying to get pregnant.
+Clinical trials have shown benefits for women of childbearing age who begin supplementing with a prenatal multivitamin 4 weeks prior to conception and continue to supplement throughout pregnancy.
+This can significantly reduce the risk of having a child with a congenital birth defect, including neural tube defects and heart defects.

 You’ve probably heard the expression “eating for two.”
 The reality is, the number of calories you’re consuming shouldn’t change much during your first two trimesters.
-What you really need is enough nutrients for two—and, with some nutrients, about 50% more.
+What you really need is enough nutrients for two—and, with some nutrients, this means you need about 50% more.

-It can be a tricky balance getting all the nutrients you need without overeating.
-Prenatal vitamins are a great way to help meet your need for nutrients without adding extra calories.
+It can be a tricky balance to get all the nutrients you need without overeating.
+Prenatal vitamins are a great way to help meet your and your baby’s need for nutrients without adding extra calories.

 Learn more with our Guide to Pregnancy Weight.